Femtoscopy of $DN$ and $\bar{D}N$ systems: Results

 \section{Results}

-In this section, we present the correlation function of $DN$ and $\bar{D}N$ pairs, obtained using different approximations.
-In Sec.~\ref{sec:LL} we use the LL model with Coulomb interactions for small systems.
+In this section, we present the correlation function of $DN$ and $\bar{D}N$ pairs, calculated using different approximations.
+In Sec.~\ref{sec:LL} we employ the LL approach for small system sizes and compare our results with those obtained for other interaction models in the literature.
 In Sec.~\ref{sec:TROYresults} we apply the off-shell TROY formalism for the same small systems.
-In Sec.~\ref{sec:size} we use TROY to compare to ALICE results in pp collisions and predict the result for larger systems, as those studied by the STAR collaboration.
+In Sec.~\ref{sec:size} we use TROY to compare to ALICE results in pp collisions and predict the correlation functions for larger systems, as those studied by the STAR collaboration.